m-RezaFahlevi/dpproblem/README.md

 ## How to Run
 ---
 The main source code is **dppgreedy.py**, just clone this repository or download the file.
-Run the file in your python IDE, or, if python had been installed in your system, open your terminal, change the current working directory to the director where file **dppgreedy.py** belongs to, then execute the following code
+Run the file in your python IDE, or, if python had been installed in your system, open your terminal, change the current working directory to the directory where file **dppgreedy.py** belongs to, then execute the following code
 ```
 python dppgreedy.py
 ```